29.09.2023

 European Researchers’ Night

-The Interactive Technologies Institute is joining the main event of the project European Researchers’ Night in Lisbon.
-During the evening of September 29th, Interactive Technologies Institute researchers will showcase their work to the thousands of event visitors, strengthening our close connection with society.
+The Interactive Technologies Institute is joining the project’s main event, European Researchers’ Night in Lisbon.
+On September 29, Interactive Technologies Institute researchers will showcase their work to the thousands of event visitors, strengthening our close connection with society.

-The Institute is participating with four diverse hands-on activities available at Príncipe Real Garden, ranging from augmented reality, inclusive robotics, gender disparity and climate change.
+The Institute is demonstrating four diverse hands-on activities available at Príncipe Real Garden, ranging from augmented reality, inclusive robotics, gender disparity and climate change.

 Gender disparity in the design of new technologies